robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 The main issue here is quite simple to explain: evangelical christians believe in Jesus and the Holy Trinity (as Kirk cited in another video) but still continue to recite the Bible which is the Old Testament.

-Here stays all the confusion and also a biased position toward Israel which is a laic state, without any doubt: just check how systematically Israeli police beaten rabbis who were upset about Gaza&hairsp;/&hairsp;Palestine invasion because in their Bible reading Israel has no any right to have a land after the demolition of the Temple and Hebrews are doomed to be spread around the world until the return of Jesus (or Apocalipse, depending the interpretations).
+Here stays all the confusion and also a biased position toward Israel which is a laic state, without any doubt: just check how systematically Israeli police beaten rabbis who were upset about Gaza&hairsp;/&hairsp;Palestine invasion because in their Bible reading Israel has no any right to have a land after the demolition of the Temple and Hebrews are doomed to be spread around the world until the return of Jesus (or Apocalypse, depending the interpretations).

 Anyway, details apart, beating rabies made clear that Israel is a laic state and their right to exist is about their capacity to defend itself, only.
 Moreover, Israel and Jews are not even 1:1 related.
 Many Israeli citizens are Arab.

-Who believes in the New Testament (Gspel) of Jesus, should know that the Bible ceased to provide any moral value, at all.
+Who believes in the New Testament (Gospel) of Jesus, should know that the Bible ceased to provide any moral value, at all.
 Just history.

 Many Israeli citizens are Arab and many Jews aren't Israeli citizens.
 Moreover some Jews are against Israel state because similarly to the Israeli rabies, they consider Israel state an artefact of the Zionists.
 Which is an even wider gap in perception than considering Jesus a prophet rather than the Saviour.